 Master of Science in Biotechnology and Management

 The rapid growth of the biotechnology industry necessitates the education of individuals who can successfully navigate the terrains of both science and business.
-The master of science degree in biotechnology and management (MSB) is a cross disciplinary degree program, designed to complement the scientist's ability to discuss rational product design and the experimental processes with the skills necessary for a career in product development, marketing, and personnel management.
+The master of science degree in biotechnology and management (MSB) is a cross disciplinary degree program, designed to complement the scientist's ability to discuss rational product design and the experimental processes with the skills necessary for a career in product development, marketing and personnel management.
 As a graduate of this program, you will serve as a vital link between biotechnology research and development and the process of moving products to market.

 Candidates for admission into the MSB program must have completed a bachelor’s degree in biology or a related field.
-If applicant does not hold a biology or related degree, prerequisites may be required; contact program director for more details.
+If applicant does not hold a biology or related degree, prerequisites may be required; contact the program director for more details.

 Official transcripts from all schools attended after high school.

 Two letters of recommendation.

 Transcript(s) and letters of recommendation should be mailed to:

 Biotechnology & Management Program